MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-ediscovery-holds.md

 - If multiple eDiscovery holds are placed on a single location in an eDiscovery case and you select to search locations on hold, the maximum number of keywords for that search query is 500.
 That's because the search combines all the query-based holds by using the **OR** operator.
 If there are more than 500 keywords in the combined hold queries and the search query, then all content in the mailbox is searched, not just that content that matches the query-based case holds.

-- If an eDiscovery hold has a status of **Turning on**, you can still search the locations on hold while the hold is being turned on.
+- If an eDiscovery hold has a status of **On (Pending)**, you can still search the locations on hold while the hold is being turned on.

 ## Preserve content in Microsoft Teams